 True Facts Book

-A collection of some amazing and mind blowing facts from history that make up great conversation starters.
-Most of which sound too bizarre to be true.
+A collection of over 500 amazing and mind blowing facts from history that make up great conversation starters.
+Most of which sound too bizarre to be true but fascinating non the less.